ANTARCTIC PENGUINS: BELLWETHERS OF ENVIRONMENTAL CHANGE

 Because Adélie Penguins are especially adapted to the cold conditions associated with sea ice and do not compete favorably with other penguins which are less adapted to the cold, the overall population has been declining at this and nearby colonies, and any young produced have chosen to nest farther south where sea ice remains.
 Eventually, Adélie Penguin colonies along the west coast of the northern Antarctic Peninsula will disappear, leaving only nest stones and mummies behind.
 Other species of penguins (such as Gentoo or Chinstrap penguins), if fisheries or recovering whale populations do not deplete their prey, may move in to replace the Adélies.
 If global warming begins to influence the more southern reaches of the Antarctic continent, then the entire world’s population of Adélie Penguins could be at risk.

 Besides the loss of sea ice at the northern tip of the Antarctic Peninsula, the warmer atmosphere is holding more moisture there, which in turn results in greater deposits of snow.
 The Adélie Penguin needs snow-free areas to breed, if only to be able to find stones to build its nests.
 Heavier snow fall, then, would cause suitable nesting areas for this species to disappear.
-Penguins in the above image have had to dig out from a spring snow storm.
+Penguins in Fig. 28 had to dig out from a spring snow storm.